ral-facilities/dls-datagateway-scripts/README.md

                         taken to perform a search, and the more specific the search query is the more efficient it will be.
 Some example searches are:
                             'visitId:AB1234'
-                                search for all Datafiles in all parts of proposal 'visitId:"AB1234-1"'
+                                Search for all Datafiles in all parts of proposal 'visitId:"AB1234-1"'
-                                search for all Datafiles in a (part) visit 'location.fileName:txt'
+                                Search for all Datafiles in a (part) visit 'location.fileName:"config.txt"'
+                                Search for Datafiles with a specific file name and extension (both required) 'location.fileName:config'
+                                Search for Datafiles with a specific name but any extension 'location.fileName:txt'
-                                search for Datafiles with the extension 'txt' 'location:raw'
+                                Search for Datafiles with the extension 'txt', but no requirement on the name 'location:raw'
-                                search for Datafiles with the directory 'raw' somewhere in their path 'location:(raw processed)'
+                                Search for Datafiles with the directory 'raw' somewhere in their path 'location:(raw processed)'
-                                search for Datafiles with either of two directories somewhere in their path 'location.exact:/dls/i0/data/2000'
+                                Search for Datafiles with either of two directories somewhere in their path 'location.exact:/dls/i0/data/2000'
-                                search for Datafiles in any subdirectory of the provided path (case sensitive) 'location.exact:/dls/i0/data/202?/*/raw/config.txt'
+                                Search for Datafiles in any subdirectory of the provided path (case sensitive) 'location.exact:/dls/i0/data/202?/*/raw/config.txt'
-                                search for a full path with wildcards (case sensitive) '+location.exact:/dls/i0/data/202? +location:(raw processed) +location.fileName:txt'
+                                Search for a full path with wildcards (case sensitive) '+location.exact:/dls/i0/data/202? +location:(raw processed) +location.fileName:txt'
-                                search for multiple criteria (all of which are required to match)
+                                Search for multiple criteria (all of which are required to match)

 optional arguments:
   -h, --help            show this help message and exit